Koi-IT/Roomley/design/userStories.md

 As a head of household I would want to Delete or Move tasks if needed.

+### Send Group Notifications via JS Notification API

+As a user I would like to remind other members of my household to complete tasks.

+### Set Notification Times via JS Notification API

+As a user I would like to remind at regular intervals or at specific times other members of my household to do tasks.

 ## Bonus Features

 ### Split Bills Easily

 As a user i would like to split bills easily at a moments notice.

-### Send Group Notifications

-As a user I would like to remind other members of my household to complete tasks.

-### Set Notification Times

-As a user I would like to remind at regular intervals or at specific times other members of my household to do tasks.

 ### Meal Planner